 What Does Factoring Without Recourse Mean?

-Most factoring is ‘non-recourse’, meaning the borrower retains liability for the debt should the invoice not be paid.
-Factoring ‘without recourse,’ however, means that the lending partner has agreed to shoulder the risk.
+Most factoring is ‘recourse’, meaning the borrower retains liability for the debt should the outstandings invoice not be paid.

-- Can work for businesses who have been refused traditional bank funding since the risk assessment is weighted more towards the client’s invoice than the borrower’s company.
+- Asset based financing can work for businesses who have been refused traditional bank funding since the risk assessment is weighted more towards the client’s invoice than the borrower’s company.

-- Outsourcing responsibility for debt collection can free up hours of running the business more effectively.
+- Outsourcing responsibility for credit control and debt collection can free up hours of running the business more effectively.
+More efficient collections can also less the time it takes customers to pay their invoices.

 - With a factoring agreement in place, some businesses find they can negotiate better rates with suppliers as a result of being able to offer more flexible payment terms

-- You won’t receive the full value of your invoice
+- Business owners won’t receive the full value of an invoice

 - Customers who have their invoice collected by a third party may lose confidence in the financial integrity of your company